TJ-JavaFinal/game.com/README.md

 If you unsuccssefully defuse the bomb the game will end and you will see the message below
 <img src="THE END.PNG" height = "303" width ="502">

-after you find the exit door you go out and see a taco truck and are given the choice to look in or ingnore it
+after you find the exit door you go out and see a taco truck and are given the choice to look in or ignore it
 <img src="exit.PNG" height = "303" width ="502">